-Complimentary theatre seating when pre-show ushering shift is complete (standing room, lobby, or green room in the extreme case of a sold out performance)
+Complimentary theatre seating during performance (standing room, lobby, or bar in the extreme case of a sold out performance).

 Volunteer usher posts

-- Greet patrons at the house doors, check tickets, deliver programs, and direct patrons to appropriate aisle and seat.
+- Greet patrons in the house, check tickets, deliver programs, and direct patrons to appropriate aisle and seat.

 Assistive listening devices usher

 - Greet and orient patrons interested in checking out Assistive Listening Devices (ALDs).
-Some prior knowledge of—or interest in—accessibility for the hearing-impaired preferred.
+Some prior knowledge of—or interest in—accessibility for those with hearing loss preferred, but not required.

 New volunteer ushers